KomalKalbhor1/PredictionAssignmentWriteup/README.md

 ## Content
 * The ML case study can be found in the file **ML_Prediction_Assignment_Writeup.Rmd**
 * In root directory you can find both csv files required for this assignment.
-* The case study is compiled into an html and pdf format.
+* The case study is compiled into a html format.
 * One plot has been created and can be viewed in the html and pdf file.

 ## Assigment